Kod CSS i JS

 NCN budget

-A frozen budget of the National Science Centre is a huge challenge making it impossible to fund even very good research projects.
+A low budget of the National Science Centre has been a huge challenge making it impossible to fund many good research projects.
+The budget increase over the last months significantly supported research but did not compensate for the inflation accrued between 2020 and 2024.

-• A few years ago, the NCN call success rate was ca. 25%.
-As a consequence of the NCN being poorly funded by the state and the cost of research increasing (due to a drastic increase in the prices of services, materials and research equipment), the success rate dropped to 17% in 2022 and to 13% over the last few months.
+• A few years ago, the NCN success rate was ca. 25%.
+As a consequence of the NCN being poorly funded by the state and the cost of research increasing (due to a drastic increase in the prices of services, materials and research equipment), the success rate dropped to 17% in 2022 and (in some calls) even below 10% in 2023.
+In the calls concluded in 2024, following an increase in the NCN funding, the success rate went up by more than ten percent (15% in OPUS 26 and 19% in SONATA 19).

 Funding appeals by the NCN Director and Council President